medications

 Make Sure it’s the Right Prescription

 Most recently, I went to my local pharmacy to pick up two different medications.
 When I opened the bag, I checked to make sure my name was there but something else caught my eye.
 I was holding two bottles of medication that were holding identical pills.
-I knew this because I know the colour of the pills I am taking.
+I knew this because I was aware of the colour of the pills that I was taking.
 They had mistakenly put the same medication in both bottles with different labels but one bottle did not contain the right medication.
 If I hadn’t noticed, it could have potentially been a huge health concern for me.

 Medication Tips